vendia/examples/features/share/smart-contracts/README.md

    }
    ```

-### Calculate Loan Delinquency Status
+### Calculate Loan Portfolio Statistics
-The Servicer now wants to add loan performance data for the next reporting period.
-In this step the `invokeArgument` includes loan performance data, but without a `loanDelinquencyStatus` value present.
-The Smart Contract will determine the appropriate value, based on the provided (via `invokeArguments`) and historical (via `inputQuery`) data.
+The Servicer now wants to calculate updated values for its loan portfolio.

-You can now simulate the operations a Servicer might perform when adding new loan performance data that requires additional computation before the data is stored to the ledger, and shared with others.
+You can simulate the operations a Servicer might perform when receiving new loans - executing additional computations to keep loan portfolio data accurate for all viewers.

-#### Example - Calculate Loan Delinquency
+#### Example - Calculate Loan Portfolio Statistics
-Loan `ABCD1234` is delinquent based on the [computation logic](README.md#define-computation-to-be-performed) above.
+The loan portfolio's `delinquencyPercentage` and `weightedAverageInterestRate` fields were originally empty.
+Now that loans have been added to the loan portfolio, those values can be calculated.

 ##### Using a Programmatic Client
 You can invoke the calculation Smart Contract using the provided npm script.
-The script takes 1 argument, which is the `_id` of the Smart Contract to invoke.
+The script takes no arguments, as its hardcoded to a specific `portfolioIdentifier`.

 1. Run the provided npm script to invoke the validation smart contract on the **OriginatorNode**
 ```
-npm run invokeComputationSmartContract -- --smartContractId <your_smart_contract_id> --loanIdentifier ABCD1234
+npm run invokeComputationSmartContract -- --smartContractId <your_smart_contract_id>
 ```

 ##### Using the Share Web App